 Our pals at Austin Eastciders hooked us up with this easy Halloween punch recipe: In a large bowl, combine 4 parts Blood Orange ciders with 1 part dark rum, and add fresh slices of lemon and blood orange and cinnamon sticks (dry ice was used in the photo for the smoke effect).
 Serve in glasses over ice.

 Halloween, at its essence, is a very punk rock holiday.
 Right?
-You’ve got all the black and eerie decorations, the anarchy of trick-or-treating, The Misfits playing at parties and so on.
+You’ve got all the spooky decorations, the anarchy of trick-or-treating, The Misfits playing at parties and so on.
 So, why not crack open a cider from the industry’s punkest company, Cider Riot!?
-Its fall seasonal, Rudy’s is out now, and check this out: You can get it in 500ml and 2-liter bottles!
+Its fall seasonal, Rudy’s, is out now, and check this out: You can get it in 500ml and 2-liter bottles!
 There will be plenty of this tasty, dry cranberry hibiscus cider made with Northwestern apples for you and your whole crew.
 Rudy’s, a ska-inspired cider, is, according to Cider Riot!, a “two-tone assault of fruit and floral flavor and aroma” made from local apples blended with Starvation Alley cold-pressed organic cranberry juice from Long Beach, Washington, and aged on organic hibiscus flowers.

 If a dry, sessionable cider is what you reach for, no matter the time of year, grab a four-pack of Citizen Cider’s very fine “cider maker’s cider,” Wit’s Up, for your All Hallow’s Eve festivities.
 Made with apples pressed at Happy Valley Orchard in Middlebury, Vermont, this crowd-pleasing sipper starts like an ale and finishes balanced and dry.
 Its beer-ish qualities are due to the fact that Citizen uses a Belgian-style saison yeast in the cider-making process, and the cider undergoes a malolactic fermentation that helps tame the acidity and lends a gentle mouthfeel.